 Organizing your data collection around case management may be appropriate when (a) you can pre-define a specific set of cases, and (b) you want one or more forms filled out for each case.
 As noted above, these "cases" might be households, schools, health centers, patients, or any other subject of data collection.

 In your cases dataset, each case should be a row with columns for each of the following details.
-And if you're uploading a .csv file, the bolded names below are exactly what should appear in your .csv file's first row (as the names of the columns):
+And if you're uploading a .csv or .xlsx file, the bolded names below are exactly what should appear in your file's first row (as the names of the columns):

 When you first create your "cases" dataset, you can also choose how the case list should appear to users: as a "tree list" in which all cases appear with all relevant forms indented underneath, or as a more compact "table" that summarizes information about each case and allows the user to click to see the relevant forms for each.
 If you select the table view, you can choose which columns, from your cases dataset, to display, in which order; you can include the standard columns listed above – or other custom columns if you've included them in your dataset – and users can scroll to find the appropriate cases, click column headings to sort, and enter text to filter the list as needed.
 If you want to change how your case list displays, you can always go back to edit the Settings for your cases dataset.

 Once you have a cases dataset on your server, logged-in web users will automatically see a Manage Cases button.
-For users of SurveyCTO Collect on mobile devices, you will need to manually enable the Manage Cases button: from the main Collect menu, click your device's option button, choose Admin Settings, and then enable the checkbox next to Manage Cases; when you return to the main menu, you should see a Manage Cases button at the top.
+For users of SurveyCTO Collect on mobile devices, you will need to manually enable the Manage Cases button: from the main Collect menu, open the three-dot menu in the upper-right, choose Admin Settings, and then enable the checkbox next to Manage Cases; when you return to the main menu, you should see a Manage Cases button at the top.

 Web users will always see the latest set of cases when they click Manage Cases.
 Mobile users will need to click Manage Cases and then click Refresh to load the latest cases from the server.
 The list of cases shown to the user will be filtered based on the current user name and role, according to the users and/or roles columns in the case list (if any).